lawclaw/r-varspr-k-translator/README.md

-# r-varspr-k-translator
+# rovarsprak-translator
-Python script that translates a string into rövarspråk
+Python script that translates a string into rövarspråk (Swedish)